azat-co/ga-backbone/README.md

 }())
 ```

-or in case we need an access to app object (which creates a dependency on that object):
+Or in case we need an access to the app object (which creates a dependency on that object):

 ```javascript
 (function() {